A tutorial on insulating and framing a basement, finally finish your basement!

 STEP 3: WIRING

-Next was adding all the wiring.
-Because I am not an electrician I am not going to share this step but I do share a tip on how to easily install outlet boxes, here.
+Next, we added all the wiring.
+Because I am not an electrician, I am not going to share this step but I do share a tip on how to easily install outlet boxes, here.

 But things to NOTE:

 - make sure you are using the correct wire for the breaker: 12-2 (20 amp) or 14-2 (15 amp).
 I talk about installing a breaker in this post.

 - make sure you are following local building codes (the spacing between outlets!).